Broadcast Journalist Intern.

-To initiate, produce and voice, as part of a team, authoritative and up to date coverage of Isle of Man and International news, business news and sport for Manx Radio and multi-media formats, including the station’s website and social media channels.
+· The successful candidate will work in a hands on learning environment as part of a team, helping to deliver authoritative and up to date coverage of Isle of Man and International news, business news and sport for Manx Radio and multi-media formats, such as the station’s website.

 Responsibilities of the Post

 You will learn to originate, deliver and develop programme ideas and stories, and develop and maintain contacts.
 Working in a team on a shift basis, you may get involved on other areas of the station’s output as required.
 You'll be expected to use new technology and edit most of your own material.
 You must also be willing to learn new skills.

 · To work with the newsroom team to source and produce material for the station’s general news, business and sport output, both on air and on the website.

 · To actively seek out and report on overseas projects funded by the Isle of Man Government and charitable organisations and to help awareness and positive change in attitudes towards the developing world.

 · To originate and generate ideas for news stories, actively contribute to news planning meetings, carry out research with minimal supervision across the whole range of news, current affairs, business and sports output.